evnu/doctest/README.md

 Here, the generated function ends after calling `another_function()`.
 As this is a proof-of-concept, edge cases like are considered undefined behaviour.

+## Some Requirements

+* When calling functions within the module which contains the runnable doc, ensure that the module is available in the code path.

 ## Some Restrictions

 * Comments in runnable chunks do not work.
 I suspect a problem in merl.
 Example: